 a.
 Employees who are separated due to disability from employment are eligible for reemployment assistance for up to two years following separation.
 See WAC 357-19-470.

 G. Training and resources

-- 1. The reasonable accommodation unit is available to provide training upon request.
-Please contact the reasonable accommodation unit at (360) 725-5813. - 2.
+- 1. The reasonable accommodation unit is available to provide training upon request. - 2.
 For additional information please contact DSHS's human resources division, reasonable accommodation specialist.

 01 Link updates 2024 SharePoint move.